Spotify and Universal Music Group Announce Landmark Licensing Agreements for Fan-Made Covers and Remixes

 And perhaps most importantly, who is actually in control once their music enters the machine?

-For the past three years the music industry has largely positioned artificial intelligence as an external threat.
-Record labels launched legal actions.
-Artists signed open letters.
+Then we have the Artists who signed open letters back in 2024.
 Industry organisations warned that AI companies were scraping and training models on copyrighted music without permission.
 The battle lines appeared simple.
 On one side stood creators.
 On the other stood technology companies racing ahead of regulation.

-Spotify has spent years searching for new revenue streams beyond traditional subscriptions.
+From a commercial perspective, the logic is obvious as Spotify has spent years searching for new revenue streams beyond traditional subscriptions.
 The company has been increasingly vocal about the value of so-called “superfans”, listeners willing to pay extra for exclusive experiences and deeper engagement with artists.
-AI-generated remixes and covers fit neatly into that strategy.
-Instead of simply listening to music, fans become participants.
-Creation itself becomes a product.

 If AI-generated music is going to happen regardless, and there is little evidence to suggest it can be stopped, then the smartest move is to ensure it happens inside a licensed ecosystem rather than outside one.
-Better to collect a share of the revenue than spend the next decade fighting an unwinnable war against technology.
+Better to collect a share of the revenue than spend the next decade fighting an unwinnable war against technology eh?

-When you look at it that way, the agreement makes perfect business sense.
+I mean, when you look at it that way, the agreement makes perfect business sense.
 Whether it makes sense for artists is another matter entirely.

 The deal repeatedly refers to “participating artists and songwriters”, suggesting that creators will have some degree of choice over whether their work is included.
-On the surface, that sounds reassuring.
+On the surface, yeah, that sounds reassuring.
 Few people would argue against artists having the right to decide how their music is used.

 What exactly are artists agreeing to?